-In common language, the orbicluarlis oris is often referred to as "the kissing muscle."
-It allows for facial expression, and specifically, it is responsible for puckering the lips.
-While this action is a requirement for kissing, the puckering action is also used in a number of other ways.
+In common language, the orbicularis oris is often referred to as ‘the kissing muscle.’
+It allows for facial expression, and more specifically, it is responsible for puckering the lips.
+While this action is a requirement for kissing, the puckering action is used in a number of other ways.
 For example, the lips must contract into a pucker to forcefully exhale, which is necessary for playing certain music instruments such as trumpets and other horns.
-The obicularis oris muscle is also responsible for closing the mouth.
+The orbicularis oris muscle is also responsible for closing the mouth.